BDC Hamburger Icon

 • Consider emails: Some meetings can be replaced by a simple email.
 If the issue to be discussed can be resolved in less than 10 minutes, it can likely be handled through an email thread instead.

-• Create meeting agendas: A structured, goal-oriented meeting will reduce meeting time, and having a specific agenda shared in advance allows attendees to prepare.
+• Create meeting agendas: A structured, goal-oriented meeting can be completed quickly and efficiently.
+Additionally, sharing a specific agenda in advance allows attendees to prepare.

 2. Social media distractions

-We’re probably all guilty of spending at least a few minutes of the workday on Twitter or Facebook or Instagram, or perhaps even TikTok.
-Frankly, social media is a gray area, since social platforms can be powerful business tools, but they’re also designed to steal your attention.
-Getting sucked in can be a huge time-waster.
+We’re probably all guilty of spending at least a few minutes of the workday on X (formerly Twitter), Facebook, Instagram or TikTok.
+Social media platforms can be powerful business tools, but they’re also designed to steal your attention.
+Getting sucked in can be a huge waste of time.

-Focus is vital to productivity, and a noisy work environment can break employee focus.
-Often, the noise factor is increased due to a chatty or noisy co-worker.
+Focus is vital to productivity, but a noisy work environment can make focusing impossible for your employees.
+The noise factor is often increased due to a chatty or noisy co-worker.
 Foot tapping, loud keyboards and office gossip are the primary culprits in colleague-related disturbances.
-Such noise can be stressful, and there are clear connections between stress and productivity.
+Such noise can be stressful — and stress and productivity don’t often go hand in hand.
+Here are some tips:

-To reduce the amount of office gossip interrupting the work environment, consider a designated break room or refreshment area.
-The goal is to push the chatter away from productive co-workers; you don’t want to eliminate workplace conversations altogether, as that will ultimately have a negative effect on the company culture.
-Meanwhile, to fix fidgety and loud equipment, consider installing noise-reducing decorations.
-Some rugs, houseplants and workspace dividers will absorb sound and also create a welcoming work environment.
-If all else fails, consider investing in noise-canceling headphones for your team.
-[Learn more about designing a workspace that improves productivity.]
+• Centralize gossipy noise: To reduce the amount of office gossip interrupting the work environment, consider a designated break room or refreshment area.
+The goal is to push chatter away from productive co-workers.
+You don’t want to eliminate workplace conversations altogether, as that will ultimately negatively impact your company culture.

 4. Smartphone use

-The average U.S. smartphone user spent an estimated 4 hours and 16 minutes a day on their device in 2020, according to findings from Insider Intelligence and eMarkerter.
-The odds some of that usage occurred while on the company clock?
+According to Statista, the average daily time spent on a phone in the U.S. is 4 hours and 39 minutes.
+The odds some of that usage will occur while on the company clock?
 We’d venture fairly high, and in such instances, your employees aren’t focusing much on business matters.

 BDC Logo